Achievable logoAchievable logo

 Financial Industry Regulatory Authority.
 FINRA is a self-regulatory organization (SRO), which means they are empowered to enforce laws and regulations in finance.
 They regulate finance professionals and exchange markets.

-The exam may ask about the order of dates, which can be remembered by the acronym ‘DERP.’
+The exam may ask about the order of the dividend dates.
+A common memory aid is the acronym “DERP.”

 Dividends DERP